 FAQ

-• How often should I update the listing?: Subtitle and screenshots: every major version or every 2-3 months.
+- How often should I update the listing?
+Subtitle and screenshots: every major version or every 2 to 3 months.
+Promotional text: whenever there is news.
 Description: as features change.
 Icon: rarely, and never lightly.